If you’ve ever seen a photograph of Kotor, Montenegro then chances are it’s been taken from THAT viewpoint, overlooking the Bay of Kotor, or Boka Bay.

 The Best Time to Hike to Kotor Fortress

-The best time to hike to Kotor Fortress really depends on when you go.
+If you’re planning on hiking in Kotor, the best time to visit Kotor Fortress really depends on when you go.
 In low season, it’s cool enough to walk up in the middle of the afternoon and there won’t be hordes of crowds all clamouring for a picture at the top.
-In high season, you should go early in the morning (the ticket man starts work at 8 so you can climb the stairs for free before then!) to watch the sunrise, or late in the afternoon to avoid being too hot.
+In high season, you should go early in the morning (the ticket man starts work at 8am so you can climb the stairs for free before then!) to watch the sunrise, or late in the afternoon to avoid being too hot.

 It’s especially nice to hike up to the fortress in the late afternoon because not only can you avoid the heat, but this is the time when many backpackers gather at the top with cold beers and snacks, and it’s a really nice atmosphere.
 However, don’t be fooled into thinking that you can watch the sunset from Kotor Fortress – all it does is disappear behind the mountain!

-You don’t need hiking boots but it is wise to wear comfortable shoes that won’t slip off easily as the path is rocky and uneven.
+You don’t need hiking boots to walk to Kotor Fortress but it is wise to wear comfortable shoes that won’t slip off easily as the path can be rocky and uneven.
 I went up there in Converse and was totally fine.
 Clothing wise, wear something light and make sure you are wearing sunscreen because the rays can get really intense up there!
 You should also make sure to carry lots of water, and it’s nice to bring some beers to drink at the top 😉

 (Pro tip: in high season, there is a guy selling cold drinks at Kotor Fortress, but they are very overpriced so I recommend going to a supermarket beforehand.)